Drought Assistance Packages

 Who is eligible for a rebate on fixed charges on water licences?

-The majority of eligible general security licence holders (95%), excluding customers of ICDs, will receive a rebate of the entire amount of fixed charges.
+The majority of eligible general security licence holders (95%) received a rebate of the entire amount of fixed charges in 2018/19 and will receive a rebate in 2019/2020.

 High security licence holders for regulated river systems and government entities are not eligible for this rebate.